The Lambourn Valley Railway

 Above right: Former East

-Garston resident, the late Francis Worrell Kibblewhite Pounds enjoying the view from
+Garston resident, the late Francis Worrell Kibblewhite Pounds enjoying

 one of the four LVR Carraiges.